 Planning a wedding can be extremely stressful — and expensive.
-The average wedding costs $33,931, according to The Knot 2018 Real Weddings Study.
+The average wedding costs about $33,931, according to The Knot Real Weddings Study.
 Fortunately, there are ways to cut costs while still ensuring that your special day is a memorable and fun occasion for both you and your guests.

 GOBankingRates spoke to four brides to find out the smartest money moves they made while planning their nuptials.
 These are savvy tips you’ll want to steal if you’re planning a wedding of your own.